gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 "Papa!"
 Maddy's scream was lost in the sound of Mayor Lupus howling.
 Pikes and axes in their paws,
-the village militia poured into the square.
+the town's militia poured into the square.

 A bolo whipped over Maddy
 and tangled around the head of the bot that had struck her father.